On-Call and Distributed Teams: Follow-the-Sun Done Right

 Why follow-the-sun

-No human paged outside daytime; the program is sustainable indefinitely.
+- Sustainable.
+No human is paged outside daytime; the programme runs indefinitely without burnout.

 Four conditions